-A. A landscape and visual assessment has been submitted with the planning application.
+A. A landscape and visual assessment is being prepared.
 This work will include preparing a Zone of Theoretical Visibility which will demonstrate the potential visibility of the BESS within the wider environment.
 This will enable viewpoint photography to be focused on areas where there could be visibility.
 The assessment will consider both landscape character and fabric alongside the visibility of the BESS.